wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 - In the confirmation dialog, select the ‘type’ field and change its value to “building_outline”, like so (you can manually enter ids if you want, but I prefer to leave them as NULL and fix them with a few clicks later on):

   ![Building outline confirmation](/images/tutorial/building_outline_confirmation.png)
 - You should now have a building outline polygon in your QGIS layer.
-I’d recommend playing around with the transparency / blending effects in the layer properties panel (Layer > Properties > Style).
-This allows you to see through to the floor plan image layer, which makes tracing easier.

   ![Traced floor plan outline](/images/tutorial/level_outline.png)
-- Change the layer transparency to 50% via Layer > Properties... > Style > Move the "Transparency" slider to halfway.

-  The building outline covers the entire level, so it's expected thatother polygons will overlap it; setting the transparency helps us make sense of overlaps.
 - Add more rooms by tracing them (TODO: decent guide on this, what consitutes a room/unit etc.?)
 - Finally, let’s fix up the feature ids.
 Each feature needs an id that is unique **for all levels of the indoor map**, but we’ve been leaving them as NULL (feel free to skip these steps if you’ve been manually entering ids, though).
 To auto-generate ids for a level, use the Field Calculator feature of QGIS.
 - Open the layer’s attribute table via Layer > Attribute Table